 Cambridge City Council and South Cambridgeshire District Council are working together to create a joint Local Plan for the two areas – which we are referring to as Greater Cambridge.
 This is the first time we will have a joint Local Plan, and it will ensure that there is a consistent approach to planning and building across both areas up to 2041.

-A Local Plan is a legal document that the Councils are required to prepare, which sets out the future land use and planning policies for the area over a set time period.
+A Local Plan is a legal document that we are required to prepare, which sets out the future land use and planning policies for the area over a set time period.
 This includes:

 - the amount of new homes and jobs that should be planned for

 - the services and infrastructure that are needed to support this change

 - where new development should happen, and where should be protected from development

 It follows a process set out in national legislation and guidance.
 Once it has been through all the stages of preparation and consultation, it will be independently tested at a public examination to check it is sound, before it can be formally adopted.
 The examination will test whether the Plan is realistic, deliverable and based on good evidence.

 Local Plans are the basis of decision-making on planning applications, alongside national planning policy and other supplementary guidance.

 We want Greater Cambridge to be a place where a big decrease in our climate impacts comes with a big increase in the quality of everyday life for all our communities.
 New development must minimise carbon emissions and reliance on the private car; create thriving neighbourhoods with the variety of jobs and homes we need; increase nature, wildlife and green spaces; and safeguard our unique heritage and landscapes.